The Truth About 1 John 1:9

 1 John 1:9, then, serves as a call to those lost in Gnostic beliefs (and others who deny their sin) to acknowledge their true condition and agree with God that they need Jesus.
 To “confess” in this context means to agree with God about the reality of one’s sinfulness and the need for salvation.
 Another way to phrase this is: “If you agree with God about your lost condition, He is faithful and just to forgive your sins, cleanse you from all unrighteousness, and give you new life in Jesus.”

-Canning as a Picture of Salvation: Cleansed, Filled, and Sealed
+Canning – A Picture of Receiving New Life in Jesus: Cleansed, Filled, and Seal

-For believers, continually asking for forgiveness is unnecessary because Jesus has already paid for all sin through His sacrifice (Hebrews 10:10).
-Rather than asking for forgiveness over and over like an Old Testament sacrifice, a better response is to thank God for the forgiveness already secured for us in Christ.
-Many Christians struggle with this because they do not fully understand what they have in Christ.
-They are not convinced they are completely forgiven, so they continue to ask for forgiveness when they should be resting in the assurance that their sins are already forgiven (Ephesians 1:7).
+For believers, continually asking for forgiveness is unnecessary.
+Jesus has already paid the price for all sin through His sacrifice on the cross (Hebrews 10:10).
+Instead of repeatedly asking for forgiveness, a more appropriate response is to thank God for the forgiveness that has already been secured for us in Christ.
+Many Christians struggle with this because they do not fully grasp the depth of the forgiveness they have received.
+They remain unsure about whether they are truly forgiven and, as a result, keep asking for forgiveness.
+Yet, the truth is that their sins are already forgiven (Ephesians 1:7), and they can rest in the assurance of that fact.

 What About the Lord’s Prayer?